clamsproject/mmif-summarizer/README.md

 Code to convert an MMIF file to a PBCore document, only keeping those annotations that are useful metadata (and reducing the size of the file by one or two orders of magnitude).

 See `run.py` for some of the limitations of the code.
-One thing that nee
+One thing that needs to be stressed is that the pbcoreIdentifier is simply taken from the location.